KaliedaRik/Scrawl-canvas/README.txt

 It can also generate visible canvas elements programatically, and add them to the DOM.

-Users create sprite and gradient objects using scrawl factory functions, set their styling and position, and render them onto the canvas element.
+Users create entity and gradient objects using scrawl factory functions, set their styling and position, and render them onto the canvas element.
 Creation, positioning and styling can all be handled by a single call to the factory function.

-Sprites include: basic rectangles (Block), advanced rectangles capable of displaying images and sprite animations (Picture), circles (Wheel), single-line text (Phrase), and complex designs composed of lines, arcs and curves (Outline, Shape).
+Entitys include: basic rectangles (Block), advanced rectangles capable of displaying images and entity animations (Picture), circles (Wheel), single-line text (Phrase), and complex designs composed of lines, arcs and curves (Outline, Shape).

 Factory functions can be used to easily create lines, curves and regular shapes (triangles, stars, etc).

-JPG, PNG and SVG images (and videos – experimental) can be imported and used by Picture sprites.
+JPG, PNG and SVG images (and videos – experimental) can be imported and used by Picture entitys.

-Animations can be achieved by manipulating a sprite/gradient’s attributes within a user-coded animation loop.
+Animations can be achieved by manipulating a entity/gradient’s attributes within a user-coded animation loop.
 Scrawl also supports animation tweens, and easing.

-All sprites, gradients and cells – can be given drag-and-drop and attach-to-mouse functionality.
+All entitys, gradients and cells – can be given drag-and-drop and attach-to-mouse functionality.

-Scrawl sprites can be gathered into groups for easier manipulation.
+Scrawl entitys can be gathered into groups for easier manipulation.

-Sprites can also be linked together directly (using their pivot attribute) so that positioning/moving one sprite will position/move all other sprites associated with it.
+Entitys can also be linked together directly (using their pivot attribute) so that positioning/moving one entity will position/move all other entitys associated with it.

-All sprites - including text - can be animated along paths.
+All entitys - including text - can be animated along paths.

-Scrawl.js has good support for collision detection between, and within, sprites gathered into groups.
-Collision fields can be generated for canvas elements to constrain sprite movements.
+Scrawl.js has good support for collision detection between, and within, entitys gathered into groups.
+Collision fields can be generated for canvas elements to constrain entity movements.

 A visible canvas can be linked to additional (non-DOM/invisible) canvases to create complex, multi-layered displays; these additional canvases can also be manipulated